pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 # Channel Groups API for Unreal SDK

-[Channel groups](/docs/general/channels/subscribe#channel-groups) let you subscribe to a named collection of [channels](/docs/general/channels/overview).
-You can't publish to a channel group—publish to individual channels instead.
+Channel groups let you subscribe to many channels via a single group name.
+You can’t publish to a channel group; publish to individual channels instead.

-You can use the SDK via Blueprints or in C++.
+You can use PubNub via Blueprints or C++.

 - Blueprints: Use the Pubnub Subsystem node.
-- C++: Add dependency to PubnubLibrary and access via Game Instance Subsystem.
+- C++: Add PubnubLibrary dependency and access the subsystem.

-Add `PubnubLibrary` dependency in `Source/YourProject/YourProject.Build.cs`:
+Add dependency in Source/YourProject/YourProject.Build.cs:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access the subsystem in C++:
+Access PubNub in C++:

 ```
 #include "Kismet/GameplayStatics.h"